eindiran/bash-scripts/README.md

 two straightforward directories.

 ### Top-Level Directories
-  1) /usr/local/sbin/p4/ (which is straight forward enough!) and
+  1) /usr/local/sbin/p4/
-  2) /usr/local/sbin/other-tools/ (which was the least descriptive thing anyone has ever called anyone or anything in any language)
+     and
+  2) /usr/local/sbin/other-tools/ (for _all_ things unrelated to Perforce)

 ### Descending into "other_tools"
-Beneath /usr/local/sbin/other-tools/, there will be a growing network of tools, each named in a far more descriptive way than "other-tools" was.
-For example, the two scripts 'currenttime' and 'weather' will be in the subdirectory of /usr/local/sbin/other-tools/ titled "location_based_scripts".
-This captures important info about the scripts and their similarities but is also general enough to allow new scripts to quickly find the right home.)
+Beneath /usr/local/sbin/other-tools/, there is a network of tools (often connected to one another).
+They are stored in directories tied to how they relate to each other.
+For example, the two scripts 'currenttime' and 'weather' will be in the subdirectory titled "location_based_scripts".

 Additionally, there will be a "sys_tools" directory, which will contain 'sysinfo' and 'up', more coming soon.

-### Soon to be a third top-level directory?
-Due to a small amount of development that I have been doing on some non-Promptu, non-Sitrus related tasks related to gaming, I plan on adding an additional "top-level" directory in the git filestrucure entitled './games/', you've got
-${GIT_WORK_TREE}/usr/local/sbin/games/.
-This could be a touch confusing to those intimately familiar with \*nix family file naming conventions, as games are supposed to fall under  as most, if not all, of the old Linux-only, "old-skool kool" type games (usually text games).
-That won't happen for a while, so nothin' to fret about yet.

 # Contents
 Right now, usr_local_sbin_scripts contains 10 scripts in all (with about 4 to 5 requiring a lot of effort